armadaproject/armada/docs/developer/developing-locally.md

     - [Enabling the debug view](#enabling-the-debug-view)
     - [Enabling query parameters](#enabling-query-parameters)

-Armada bundles a web UI referred to as Lookout.
+Armada comes with a web UI referred to as Lookout.
 To understand its components [see the Relationships Diagram](../design/relationships_diagram.md).

 Lookout consists of two components: